CSC207-UofT/course-project-xep-cgamerzx/phase1/design_document.md

 Rafee: Worked on frontend and backend.
 Created some methods in managers, and validated input for listing a hotel.
 Worked on the searching logic and hotel views as well.
 In the future, might work on some sort of online storage, enhancing the user system, and a booking system.

-Megan: I implemented HotelAmenitiesCrossManager and RomAmenitiesCrossManager.
+Megan: I implemented HotelAmenitiesCrossManager and RoomAmenitiesCrossManager.
 I made boiler data and tests in HotelAmenityManagerTest, RoomAmenityManagerTest, UserTest, HotelManagerTest, RoomManagerTest and BedTest.
 I also added documentation and fixed warnings.
 I plan on working on implementing a better design pattern for our object managers.

 Veronica: Contributed to the making of the hotels dummy data.
 Worked on UI for rooms listing when a hotel has been selected.
 Will work on possibly adding a booking feature for hotel rooms so the user can book a room according to their schedule.